How to Hire an Offshore Web Development Team for Your Project

 Now that you have a general idea of how you want to work and what to look for in a tech provider, you can begin reviewing vendors in preferred locations.
 It’s worth checking the following characteristics:

-- Tech stack, team composition, access to required skills
+- Tech stack, team composition and a number of full-time employees, access to required skills.

-- Verifiable client reviews, shared stories, case studies
+- Verifiable client reviews (Clutch, GoodFirms, etc.), shared stories, case studies.

 Negotiate a contract